anaconda/anaconda-project/docs/source/tutorial.rst

 There's much more that ``anaconda-project`` can do.

 * It can automatically start processes that your commands depend on.
 Right now it only supports starting Redis, for demonstration purposes.
 Use the ``anaconda-project add-service redis`` command to play with this.
 More kinds of service will be supported soon!
-Let us know if there are particular ones you'd find useful.
+If there are particular services you would find useful, please let us know.
 * You can have multiple conda environment specifications in your project, which is useful if some of your commands use a different version of Python or otherwise have distinct dependencies. ``anaconda-project add-env-spec`` adds these additional environment specs.
- * Commands can be ipython notebooks.
+* Commands can be IPython notebooks.
 If you create a notebook in your project directory add it with ``anaconda-project add-command mynotebook.ipynb``.
 * Read details on :doc:`the anaconda-project.yml format <reference>`.